Precise $^{136}$Xe Double Beta Decay Measurement in PandaX-4T with Implications on the Nuclear Matrix Elements and Majorons

 The obtained spectra with detector response incorporated are shown in Fig.~\ref{fig:Signal_spectra}.
 The ROI acceptance for $^{136}$Xe $2\nu\beta\beta$ in the $\xi_{31}^{2\nu}$ fit varies with $\xi_{31}^{2\nu}$, while the acceptances for Majoron-emitting modes are 100.00\% ($n=1$), 100.00\% ($n=2$), 99.99\% ($n=3$), and 99.95\% ($n=7$).

-Background events originate from three primary sources: liquid xenon, external structure, and solar neutrinos, as summarized in Table~\ref{tab:bkg_summary}. $^{124}$Xe and $^{125}$I are taken from the measurements reported in Ref.~\cite{PandaX:2024xpq}.
-For xenon isotopes in Run0, including $^{127}$Xe, $^{129\mathrm{m}}$Xe and $^{131\mathrm{m}}$Xe, we adopt the xenon-evolution analysis of Ref.~\cite{PandaX:SuperWIMP}.
-All remaining xenon isotopes are left free in the fit. $^{85}$Kr concentration is determined via $\beta$-$\gamma$ cascade tagging through the isomeric $^{85\mathrm{m}}$Rb~\cite{Collon:2004xs}. $^{214}$Pb and $^{212}$Pb components are also treated as free parameters.
-The external structure, including both the detector materials and the stainless steel platform (SSP), contributes to the background.
-Activities of $^{232}$Th, $^{238}$U, $^{60}$Co, and $^{40}$K in the detector materials are taken from measurements using high-purity germanium (HPGe) counting stations~\cite{PandaX:materialHGe}, while activities of $^{232}$Th and $^{238}$U in SSP are taken from Ref.~\cite{PandaX:SSP}.
-The solar $pp$ and $^{7}$Be neutrinos contributions are taken from Refs.~\cite{Chen:2016eab,BOREXINO:2014pcl}.
+Background events originate from three primary sources: liquid xenon, the detector material and the stainless steel platform (SSP) material, and solar neutrinos, as summarized in Table~\ref{tab:bkg_summary}. $^{124}$Xe and $^{125}$I are taken from the measurements reported in Ref.~\cite{PandaX:2024xpq_revise}.
+For $^{127}$Xe, $^{129\mathrm{m}}$Xe, and $^{131\mathrm{m}}$Xe in Run0, we adopt the xenon-evolution analysis from Ref.~\cite{PandaX:SuperWIMP}.
+In Run1, due to the absence of neutron calibration, the activities of these xenon isotopes are very low, and their time evolution cannot be determined precisely.
+Therefore, we allow their activities to float in the fit.
+The activities of $^{125}$Xe and $^{133}$Xe are left free in Run0 and are negligible in Run1. $^{85}$Kr concentration is determined via $\beta$-$\gamma$ cascade tagging through the isomeric $^{85\mathrm{m}}$Rb~\cite{Collon:2004xs}. $^{214}$Pb and $^{212}$Pb components are also treated as free parameters.
+The material of the detector and the SSP contributes to the background.
+Activities of $^{232}$Th, $^{238}$U, $^{60}$Co, and $^{40}$K in the detector components are taken from measurements using high-purity germanium counting stations~\cite{PandaX:materialHGe}, while activities of $^{232}$Th and $^{238}$U in SSP components are taken from Ref.~\cite{PandaX:SSP}.
+The solar $pp$ and $^{7}$Be neutrino contributions are taken from Refs.~\cite{Chen:2016eab,BOREXINO:2014pcl}.

-Assuming no new physics is observed in this study, a one-dimensional binned likelihood fit to measure the half-life of $^{136}$Xe $2\nu\beta\beta$ is performed first, as shown in Fig.~\ref{fig:fitresult_DBD}.
+Assuming no new physics is observed in this study, a one-dimensional binned likelihood fit is first performed to measure the half-life of $^{136}$Xe $2\nu\beta\beta$, using a Frequentist approach, as shown in Fig.~\ref{fig:fitresult_DBD}.
 The likelihood is constructed as

-where $N_{r,i}$ and $N_{r,i}^\mathrm{obs}$ are the expected and observed numbers of events in the $i_{\mathrm{th}}$ energy bin for Run-$r$, respectively. $N_i$ in Run-$r$ is defined as
+where $N_{r,i}$ and $N_{r,i}^\mathrm{obs}$ are the expected and observed numbers of events in the $i{\mathrm{th}}$ energy bin for Run-$r$, respectively. $N_i$ in Run-$r$ is defined as